Oracle-Based Multistep Strategy for Solving Polynomial Systems Over Finite Fields and Algebraic Cryptanalysis of the Aradi Cipher: An algebraic attack to based on the multistep strategy

 We report here the average runtimes of \GBSafe\ in solving tame cases, along with the corresponding standard deviations to highlight the stability of the results.
 All timings are given in seconds.
 All computations were performed on a Linux-based system running Ubuntu 22.04 LTS, equipped with an AMD EPYC 7763 64-core processor and x86\_64 architecture.
 For \Gr\ basis computations, we used the sparse F4 algorithm as implemented in \Magma\ version 2.27.5.

 Since $\log_2(34.62) = 5.11$ and $\log_2(24.95) = 4.64$, the overall complexity of the multistep strategy is approximately $2^{256}$ seconds, while that of the classical hybrid strategy is around $2^{256.5}$ seconds.
 Given that a single encryption in a brute force attack takes significantly less than one second, we cannot claim that \Aradi\ is broken.
-However, the effective key security is certainly subject to concern.
+However, our attack has revealed some structural features of the symbolic model.

 Indeed, our experiments show that assigning 251 key variables leads to a substantial reduction in the complexity of solving the derived quadratic polynomial systems.
 Only a small fraction of the instances require 252 assignments, and all systems are solved in approximately 30 seconds with a solving degree of two, equal to the input degree.
 This behavior is likely due to the extreme sparsity of the corresponding Macaulay matrices and the fact that these polynomial systems deviate significantly from the semi-regular case.
 Notably, the systems involve around 2000 variables.